kimbagira/portfolio/README.md

 "a profetional sertificate in BIT(Business,Infotmation and Technology, an internship of IT(information  and technology),a short course of drawing".

-c)the reason i choosed to do programing:"I decided to take a class of programming because liked it firstly and i wanted to improve my skills and knowledge,i wanted to be a software developer and even more,i really wanted to go deeper in coding".
+c)the reason i choosed to do programing:"I decided to take a class of programming because liked it firstly and i wanted to improve my skills and knowledge,i wanted to be a software developer and even more,i really wanted to go deeper in coding and learn more new things".

 3.my projects.